MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/cli-commands.md

 ## Host a dev tunnel

-This is the main command used to host your dev tunnel.
+`devtunnel host` is the main command used to host your dev tunnel.
 The command should be run on the host system running the server you want accessible through the dev tunnel.

 | Command     | Description                                                       |
 |-------------------|-------------------------------------------------------------------|